Tanat05/Korcen-13M-EXAONE/README.md

 # Korcen-13M-EXAONE
-Korcen-13M-EXAONE is an AI model developed for the purpose of identifying the presence of profanity within Korean text.
-While the model currently faces performance limitations due to data quality issues in its training set, future efforts will focus on acquiring and utilizing high-quality data to significantly improve its accuracy.
+Korcen-13M-EXAONE is an AI model developed with the primary purpose of filtering inappropriate language in social media (SNS) chats.
+Currently, the model's performance is affected by limitations in the quality of its training data.
+However, future efforts will concentrate on acquiring and refining high-quality data to significantly enhance its accuracy in detecting Korean profanity.

 Key Features:
+- **Designed for SNS Chat Filtering**: Specifically built to identify and filter out offensive language within the context of social media conversations.
-- Korean Language Specific: Designed with an understanding of diverse Korean profanity expressions to achieve accurate detection.
+- **Korean Language Specific**: Engineered with an understanding of various Korean profanity expressions to achieve precise detection.
-- Continuous Improvement Focus: Prioritizing the enhancement of data quality as the primary strategy for ongoing model performance improvement.

-Future Plans:
+Future Development:
-- Data Quality Enhancement: A dedicated focus will be placed on acquiring and refining high-quality Korean profanity data.
-- Model Retraining: The model will undergo retraining using the improved data to maximize its profanity detection capabilities.

-Korcen-13M-EXAONE aims to evolve into a more robust and reliable Korean profanity detection model through continuous data quality improvements.
-Your interest and support are appreciated.
+- **Continuous Improvement via Data Quality**: The immediate focus is on improving the model's performance by enhancing the quality of its training data.
+- **Enhanced Filtering Based on Conversation Flow**: Once Korcen-13M-EXAONE achieves a high level of accuracy, the development of a more advanced model capable of understanding the flow of conversations to filter inappropriate content within context is planned.

+Korcen-13M-EXAONE represents an initial step towards creating a safer and more positive online communication environment.
+The ongoing commitment to data quality improvement will pave the way for more sophisticated content filtering solutions in the future.

+# Model Overview
 ```
 total samples: 14,879,960
 Training samples: 11,903,968
 Validation samples: 2,975,992
 ```
-# Model Overview

 Parameters: 13,197,569

 Training time: 5h